alexey0306/flask_app/README.md

 # Terragrunt
 Terragrunt is a thin wrapper that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state.

-# Getting Started
+# Installing Terraform and Terragrunt
 In this section you will find information how to install **Terraform** and **Terragrunt**, tools required to work with LM IaC

 ## Step 1.
 Installing Terraform
-In this section we're going to install Terraform on your machine.

 ### Installing Terraform on Linux